ChadSexington/Assassination/README.md

 -------------------
 - config/application.yml
   - This contains the globabl configuration
+    - admin_email: This should be the email used to register the first admin user.
+This must be set correctly or you will be unable to set any user as an administrator
     - project_name: This is used in several places throughout the views, including the brand in the navbar and many of the welcome pages.
     - data_dir: This should be set to the place you would like to keep images in your development environment.
 In Production, this will always be the $OPENSHIFT_DATA_DIR (see config/application.rb)
 - config/ABOUT.md